 Other Apps, Resources And Tools For Child Internet Safety And Parental Controls

 Kaspersky Safe Kids – PC, Mac and mobile device compatible safety app, www.kaspersky.com

 Net Nanny® – Internet safety filters, parental controls and screen time management, www.netnanny.com

 Qustodio – All-in-one parental control and digital wellbeing solution, www.qustodio.com

 Internet Matters – Balancing screen time tips, www.internetmatters.org/resources

 Read more: Podcasts Your Kids Should Be Listening To

-Editor’s note: This post was originally published in August 2017 by Carrie Johnson and updated by Alex Purcell Garcia in June 2020.
+Editor’s note: This post was originally published in August 2017 by Carrie Johnson, updated in 2020 and again in October 2021 by Alex Purcell Garcia.